armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 album is probably the one to get.

 ### Company (1970)

+_Music and lyrics by Stephen Sondheim, book by George Furth._

 In shortened versions of the presentation, I don't mention this landmark musical, which experimented with nonlinear storytelling.